3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 Run Startup Repair Step

 • The next page shall display all the OS detected on the system, even if the user has clicked only once.
-Click OS that you want to repair.
+Click the OS that you want to repair.

 READ: Learn why Calibrating Your Monitor is Important.